Aug 17, 2026

 Jun 17, 2026

-Orderbook: Deriving the NO Book
+Orderbook: deriving the NO book

 GET /markets/{slug}/orderbook returns a single, YES-side book.
 The reference now documents the complementary-pricing identity — price(YES) + price(NO) = 1 — so integrators can mirror the YES book into the NO book (flip bids and asks, replace each price p with 1 - p) instead of assuming NO liquidity is missing.
 Native NO orders are already merged into the returned YES book.
 Multi-outcome (NegRisk) markets are covered too: each outcome has its own book and is derived independently.